wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/manage-solutions-power-automate/includes/3-edit-solution-aware-flow.md

 Editing a solution-aware app, flow and table requires you to first go into your solution and select the items from there.

-1. In this scenario we first sign into Power Apps and selected **Solutions** and then selected **Volunteer Request**.
+1. In this scenario, we first sign into Power Apps and selected **Solutions** and then selected **Volunteer Request**.

 	> [!div class="mx-imgBorder"]
 	> [![Select Solutions and Volunteer Request to access your solution.](../media/access-your-solution-ssm.png)](../media/access-your-solution-ssm.png#lightbox)

-1. Now you see all of your apps, flows and tables.
+1. Now you see all of your apps, flows, and tables.

 	> [!div class="mx-imgBorder"]
 	> [![See all of your apps, flows, and tables.](../media/all-items.png)](../media/all-items.png#lightbox)